Power-Lab/power-transformation-lab-site/README.md

 ## Adding team members
 To add a team member, add a new markdown file to the `_team` directory.
-They are listed on the team page alphabetically, so currently they are prefixed with a 2-digit number.
+They are listed on the team page alphabetically by filename, so currently they are prefixed with a 2-digit number.
+It would be possible to force a custom order on the files by configuring the `team` collection in `config.md`.
+[See here for details](https://jekyllrb.com/docs/collections/#custom-sorting-of-documents)

 The front matter is laid out as follows:
 - `name`: Required, self-explanatory